-Our comprehensive two part report on RDS will be publicly available mid- October 2021.
-For an exclusive investor briefing and access to the full report prior to public release, please contact us at email@example.com.
+This is a preview of our comprehensive two part report on RDS, which will be publicly available mid-October 2021.
+For an exclusive investor briefing and access to the full report prior to public release, please contact us at firstname.lastname@example.org.

 RDS GHG emission reductions are expected to be a key focus for investors pre-COP26